ldn-softdev/jtc/User Guide.md

 ```

 #### Searching JSON with RE
-Search lexemes may have various suffixes: an optional signle character following the closing bracket.
+Search lexemes may have various suffixes: an optional single character following the closing bracket.
 These suffixes alter the meaning of the search, e.g. suffix `R` instruct to perform a regex search among string values
 (btw, RE in `jtc` are PCRE):
 ```